Table of Contents

 - The corridor would traverse Armenia’s southern Syunik Province, linking Azerbaijan to Nakhchivan.

-- Length: Approximately 43 kilometers.
+- Length: Approximately 43 kilometres.

 Historical Background